 It can be costly and a little bit tense but, like it or not, your Ministry of Transport (MOT) test is compulsory for keeping your car on the road legally.

-Every car that is three years old or more must have an MOT test every year.
-This is vital to making sure that cars are safe to drive.
-By doing this, an expert can uncover any areas that need to be fixed and advise you on any parts that may need repairing in the future.
+Through undertaking an annual MOT, an expert can uncover any areas that need to be fixed and advise you on any parts that may need repairing in the future.
 However, if your car fails its MOT test then you will have to have it repaired and retested or else you can't drive it.

 Whether it is your first MOT test or one of many that you have had before, it is important to know the rules and MOT costs involved.

 MOT's: What are the rules?

 You must get your MOT test done before the anniversary of your last one, or by the third anniversary of your car's registration.
 However, you can't have this done until one month before the anniversary of your last MOT test at the earliest.

 Look out for the blue sign with three white triangles; if the centre displays this then you can have your test done here.

 If your vehicle passes the test then you will get an MOT certificate and the test record will be entered onto the MOT test database.
 Therefore, you will be able to prove that your vehicle is legal to drive.

 You can legally drive your car until your last MOT runs out, however, police can stop and prosecute you if your car is not roadworthy.

 If your MOT has run out, then the only time you can legally drive your car is if you are taking it to be repaired or retested.